mikenewbuild/mikefallows/posts/responsive-images-in-shopify-themes.md

 This was possible due to Shopify's CDN that allowed you to store a large image and fetch the same image at a given size by appending certain values to the filename.
 For example a large image (2000&multi;2000px) `arthur.jpg` could be scaled down to 100&multi;100px by requesting `arthur_100x.jpg` or in liquid:

+{% raw %}
 ```liquid
 {{ settings.banner | image_url: '100x' }}
 // https://cdn.shopify.com/full/path/to/arthur_100x.jpg
 ```
+{% endraw %}

 This meant that even with significant design changes, there was no need to worry about replacing existing images (as long as the originals were stored at a large enough size).
 Later Shopify added options that added more features to the CDN like the ability to `crop` images or convert images to the progressive jpeg format (`pjpg`), which was superceded by more modern formats like `webp`.

 Later Shopify made it possible to request image transformations by appending query parameters rather than by mutating the filename itself.
 For example `arthur_100x.jpg` could be requested instead with `arthur.jpg?width=100`.

+{% raw %}
 ```liquid
 {{ settings.banner | image_url: width: 100 }}
 // Outputs: //cdn.shopify.com/full/path/to/arthur.jpg?width=100
 ```
+{% endraw %}

 This makes programmatically generating image urls (for example in JavaScript) easier, because it doesn't rely on a regular expression to check whether the passed filename already includes an image transformation eg. `arthur_480x.jpg` that needs to be accounted for.